Welcome to Kerwin Court

 We use a neurobehavioural approach to deliver in-depth assessment, rehabilitation and discharge planning from admission.

-In 2017, Kerwin Court admitted 28 individuals following an ABI.
+In 2018, Kerwin Court admitted 37 individuals following an acquired brain injury (ABI), and 30 people were discharged.

 At Kerwin Court all service users have their own comfortable bedrooms, complemented by spacious communal areas for dining and leisure.
 There are two kitchens and laundry rooms for service users to practice activities of daily living, as well as several therapy rooms.
 There is a dedicated garden project area and various leisure activities available.